 You’ve heard that dental implants are the best tooth replacement option out there.
 Since they replace the roots of the teeth, they allow for a wide range of benefits that you can’t achieve with dentures or dental bridges.
-To achieve this, getting dental implants requires a multi-step process, including a surgical procedure, that takes place over the course of several months.
-This begs the questions – is it safe to get dental implants?
+To accomplish this, getting dental implants requires a multi-step process, including a surgical procedure, that takes place over the course of several months.
+This begs the question – is it safe to get dental implants?
 Here’s what you should know.

 - Infection of the implant site